scaleway/terraform-provider-scaleway/docs/data-sources/lb.md

 - `id` - The ID of the load-balancer.
 - `ip_address` -  The load-balancer public IP Address
 - `organization_id` - The organization ID the load-balancer is associated with.
-- `project_id` - The project ID the load-balancer is associated with.
 - `tags` - (Optional) The tags associated with the load-balancers.
 - `type` - (Required) The type of the load-balancer.